AI-estimated baseline profile. Be the first to log a session!

 What does 2010 Menghai "7452" Ripe Pu-erh Tea Cake taste like?

-This dark from Yunnan, China offers a distinctive drinking experience.
 This aged ripe Pu-erh unfolds with a deeply satisfying, earthy character.
 Expect a remarkably smooth and full-bodied liquor, delivering comforting notes of dark wood and a subtle sweetness that linger.
-It sits in the "Earthy" and "Smooth" and "Sweet" flavor families, so expect a cup that leans earthy and smooth and sweet.
+It leans earthy, smooth and sweet.

 How should I brew 2010 Menghai "7452" Ripe Pu-erh Tea Cake?